temideveloper/Rs-App-Guides/TemiWayFinder/README.md

 Clicking on a "location item" will cause Temi to navigate to the mapped location saved under the same name.
 (Please see Temi's "Locations" option if unsure)

 ## "Configuration" screen
 This screen is where all configuration in TemiWayFinder is done.
-Click the Temi Announcer logo **3** times in any of the non-configuration screens after signing in, and enter the configuration password to access the screen
+Click the temiWayFinder logo **3** times in any of the non-configuration screens after signing in, and enter the configuration password to access the screen
 ![](documentation/ConfigurationSettings.png)

 ### Default Configuration Password
 The default configuration password is "**Robosolutions**".<br> To change the password, please see [this](#changing-configuration-password).

+### temi App List
+From any Configuration screen, clicking temiWayfinder logo again exits the app and navigates back to temi's App List.

 <div style="page-break-after: always;"></div>